 The breeder blanket system surrounds the plasma and has two critical functions: heat extraction and tritium fuel breeding.
-It is perhaps the most complex and challenging system in the whole fusion reactor because of the many requirements imposed by its two functions, as well as requiring survival in the enormous neutron flux.
-Neutrons from the fusion reactions in the plasma are stopped in the material of the blanket producing heat which is extracted by a circulation fluid.
-The figure below illustrates the dual purpose of the system with a cooling circuit toward a turbine to generate electricity and a circuit to retrieve and purify tritium to re-inject it in the machine.
+It is perhaps the most complex and challenging system in the whole fusion reactor due to the many demands of these two functions, including survival in an enormous neutron flux.
+Neutrons with energy 14 MeV from the fusion reactions in the plasma are stopped in the material of the blanket producing heat, which is extracted by a circulating fluid.
+The simplified figure below illustrates the dual purpose of the system; fluid that has extracted heat derived from the breeder blanket passes toward a turbine to generate electricity while a second circuit retrieves and purifies tritium for re-injection into the machine.

-Illustration of dual function of breeder blankets: heat extraction and tritium breeding.
+Simplified illustration of the dual functions of breeder blankets: heat extraction and tritium breeding.

 Lithium, which has two stable isotopes 6Li (7.5%) and 7Li (92.5%), is used in the breeder blankets to produce of tritium via the reactions: